Canon 100D vs Panasonic GX7

 - More modern: Was introduced somewhat (4 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the GX7 is the clear winner of the contest (15 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX7 is the clear winner of the contest (16 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 100D or the GX7.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.